Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 ### Step 2: Prepare Detection Images

 **📦 INCLUDED:** Example detection images are already provided in this repository!
-- `image/` folder contains all detection images:
+- `assets/images/detection/` folder contains all detection images:
-  - `image/point.png` - Fishing bite indicator (REQUIRED)
+  - `point.png` - Fishing bite indicator (REQUIRED)
-  - `image/fish.png` - Regular fish caught indicator
+  - `fish.png` - Regular fish caught indicator
-  - `image/junk.png` - Junk caught indicator
+  - `junk.png` - Junk caught indicator
-  - `image/treasure.png` - Treasure caught indicator
+  - `treasure.png` - Treasure caught indicator
-  - `image/sunken.png` - Sunken item caught indicator
+  - `sunken.png` - Sunken item caught indicator
-- `hunger.png` - Example hunger bar indicator (root folder - optional)
+  - `hunger.png` - Hunger bar indicator (optional)

 **⚠️ IMPORTANT:** These are example images and may not work perfectly for your game resolution or settings.
 You may need to create your own screenshots for best results.